apalache-mc/apalache/docs/src/apalache/config.md

 | `server`      | `port`               | Set the listening port.                                      | integer                      | `8822`                                      |
 |               | `server-type`        | Select the server implementation.                            | string                       | `checker`; also `explorer`                  |

-Top-level `command` and `config-file` can appear in trusted JSON and diagnostic snapshots.
+Top-level `command` and `config-file` can appear in trusted JSON and configuration dumps when in debug mode.
 Normal configuration files should not set them; the selected command and `--config-file` provide those values.
 Remote RPC configuration rejects `config-file`.

 A file source is normally just a path string.
 RPC callers must provide an in-memory source: